-- EHS-D is an active member of the Alliance of Rouge Communities (ARC) and attended two (2) meetings during this reporting period.

-- At the UM-Dearborn's Environmental Interpretive Center (EIC) various off-campus community organizations are supported.
+- EHS-D is an active member of the Alliance of Rouge Communities (ARC) and attended two (2) meetings during this reporting period. - At the UM-Dearborn's Environmental Interpretive Center (EIC) various off-campus community organizations are supported.
 The organizations are involved in a variety of initiatives to improve the surrounding watershed and educate the public about the importance of being good stewards of our water resources and surrounding land.
 We host events, meetings, and are involved in various water quality-related educational and outreach activities with the following organizations:

-- -Friends of the Rouge

-- -Friends of the Detroit River

-- -Southeast Michigan Land Conservancy

-- -Stewardship Network: Lakeplain Cluster

-- -Sustainable Business Forum
+-Friends of the Rouge -Friends of the Detroit River -Southeast Michigan Land Conservancy -Stewardship Network: Lakeplain Cluster -Sustainable Business Forum

 - EHS-F participates in ongoing planning efforts and discussions related to Flint River Restoration in the downtown Flint area.
-During this reporting period, EHS-F met with Flint River Restoration planning team two (2) times. - The Director of the Office of Economic Development at UMF is currently on the Board of Directors for the Flint River Watershed Coalition (FRWC).
-This individual attended five (5) meetings during this reporting period.
+During this reporting period, EHS-F routinely walked the construction site while the Genessee County Parks and their contractors were engaged in construction activities adjacent to or on our U-M Flint campus. - The Director of the Office of Economic Development at UMF is currently on the Board of Directors for the Friends of the Flint River Watershed, Inc. This individual attended five (5) meetings during this reporting period.